U.S. Coast Guard

 If you are above the cut, you should list positions on your E-Resume for the new pay grade.
 You should not list pay grade mismatch positions on your E-resume as ANY of your picks.
 If you would like to be considered for a pay grade mismatch that your command endorses and will provide a service/unit need, you can request this in your comments section of the E-resume.
 If you are ranked high on SWE list, but are not above the cut due to low cuts or even lack of cuts and are in doubt about what pay grade positions to put on your E-resume, use the following as an example of what to put in your comments section of your e-resume: “Picks 1-10 are listed for my current rank of E-6 and picks 11-20 are for E-7 positions should I become above the cut for advancement.”
 The number of picks listed here is just an example, you can put as many billets on your e-resume as you want.
 Obviously the more billets the more “realistic” your e-resume will be.
 If you want the term “realistic” defined, I highly encourage individuals to set up an appointment for career counseling.

 There is a Sea Time requirement for advancement.
 You need 24 months to advance to E-6 and 36 months RATED to advance to E-7.
-We have over 120 afloat billets aboard patrol boats, many more independent duty jobs afloat on “Black Hulls” and Large/Medium Cutters as well, plenty of opportunities to get your sea time.
-Recommend that career minded individuals get their required sea time as soon as possible so they can compete for FS1 and FSC accordingly.
-No sea time wavier for advancement is authorized as per the current RFMC, EPM, and CG-1111.
+We have over 120 afloat billets aboard patrol boats, many more independent duty jobs afloat on “Black Hulls” and Large/Medium Cutters, which gives all members plenty of opportunities to get the required sea time needed for advancement.
+We recommend that career minded individuals get their required sea time completed as soon as possible so they can compete for FS1 and FSC accordingly.
+Sea time waivers for advancement will NOT be authorized as per the current RFMC, EPM, and CG-1111.

 "A" School Candidates/Strikers

-Members completing the FS striker program should expect transfer from their current unit.
-All strikers will be treated the same as "A" School graduates.
-All newly advanced FS3 candidates coming from either the "A" school or the FS Striker Program should expect to receive orders for two year land assignments or full tour afloat assignments.
-You will be expected to have two years of obligated service upon graduation from "A" school.
+Members completing the FS striker program should expect to transfer from their current unit.
+Strikers will be treated the same as "A" School graduates.
+All newly advanced FS3 candidates coming from either the "A" school or the FS Striker Program should expect to receive orders based on service need.
+You will be required to have two years of obligated service upon graduation from "A" school.

 We make every effort to avoid pay grade mismatches, however with current and projected shortages in the FS rate; you should expect to receive an FS3 out of "A" School for most backfills, including FS2 positions that are not FSO positions.
 We cannot always guarantee an immediate replacement; however each backfill will be slated based on severity and unit/service needs.